Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 He should do whatever he has to do to fix the problem.
 But what do you think?
 What do you think?

-What do you think about the fact that an estimated 1.4 million women in America are on OnlyFans, and most of them aren't making any money from it?
+What do you think about the fact that an estimated 1.4 million women in America are on OnlyFans and most of them aren't making any money from it?

 So if you're, well, but if you're in college, if you're in college and you're trying to meet the person you're going to be with the rest of your life, what are you supposed to do when like 25% of the chicks around there are showing their tits online for free?

-Okay, so then, well, since they're out there and you know they're on OnlyFans and that you already can write them off as the chick you don't want.
+Free market.
+Well then that's not okay, so then, well, since they're out there and you know they're on OnlyFans and that you already can write them off as the chick you don't want.

 So I guess they're exposing themselves so that you know that's not.
+I'm I'm just saying it's like harder to catch a fish when you dump toxic waste in the pond is all I'm saying.

 But if there's nothing to buy, you can't buy it.
 If there's nothing to buy, you can't buy it.